 Need for Human Interaction with Data

 The author still wants both human and machine to be in a mutually supportive relationship, with more weight given to machine predictions as time proceeds.
 Dr. Ayers answers the fundamental question of what place humans are to have in this “new world order” by identifying the need for humans to lay the foundations that enable super-crunching to occur.
 Humans must still “hypothesize,” he states; they must make the decisions about the variables to be used, while the computers actually perform the statistical analysis.

 Humans govern data and process, humans act as data stewards, humans make the decisions about the data to be used in a data set or with an analytical application; all of these actions can fall under the role that Dr. Ayers describes for people: “laying the foundations” that enable super-crunching.
-This foundation must be solid, using accepted best practices for developing data governance and executing the role of stewardship, using data quality approaches and relevant software to ensure the accuracy and validity of the data.
+This foundation must be solid, knowing the current state of a data governance effort from assessment, using accepted best practices for developing data governance and executing the role of stewardship, using data quality approaches and relevant software to ensure the accuracy and validity of the data.
 These foundations are also important for processes and analysis methods, since it is essential to use good data with good analysis methods to ensure good results.

 Any organization that uses data-based decision-making or is contemplating it, should institute a data governance program to ensure their business processes provide the right data for the “super-crunchers” to load into their very large databases for their statistical packages to operate against.
 Since Dr. Ayers’ research shows that most types of organizations are using or planning to develop the data-based decision-making capabilities, the book Super Crunchers can be viewed as a testament for the need to develop a data governance program in all organizations.